longyuxi/dew-lover/README.md

 ## Important commands:
 - Run GATK Docker image: `docker run -it broadinstitute/gatk`
 - Run GATK with the `dew-lover` folder mounted in its root directory: `docker run -v /home/rapiduser/dew-lover:/dew-lover -it broadinstitute/gatk`
-- Use `screen` before doing anything so that you can keep it running in the background independently. `screen` or `screen -S session_name` to create a new screen, `CTRL + A, D` to detach from screen, `screen -r session_name` or just `screen -r` to attach to a screen.
+- Use `screen` before doing anything so that you can keep it running in the background independently.
+    - `screen` or `screen -S session_name` to create a new screen,
+    - `CTRL + A, D` to detach from screen,
+    - `screen -ls` to list all screens,
+    - `screen -r session_name` or just `screen -r` to attach to a screen.

 ## Interesting commands and webpages
 - [Common Linux commands](https://help.ubuntu.com/community/UsingTheTerminal) and [all-in-one collection of shortcuts](https://kapeli.com/cheat_sheets/Bash_Shortcuts.docset/Contents/Resources/Documents/index)